 BVES must coordinate with California Governor's Office of Emergency Services and the California Department of Forestry and Fire Protection to engage in a statewide public education and outreach campaign.
-The campaign must effectively communicate in English, Spanish, Chinese, Tagalog and Vietnamese.
+The campaign must effectively communicate in multiple languages.
 The campaign must convey, in advance of wildfire season, the immediate and increasing risk of catastrophic wildfires and how to prepare for them, the impacts of PSPS, how the public can prepare for and respond to a PSPS event, what resources are available to the public during these events, what to do in an emergency, how to receive information alerts during a power shutoff, and who the public should expect to hear from and when.